 - What would get funded first – public safety, roads, parks, jobs or something else?

 Because our community needs exceed our resources, there are tough choices ahead.

 Though the Town Hall is completed, you can submit your thoughts using the question form on the right side of this page.

 Through the SWAY… Have Your Say education program, resident surveys and other outreach efforts, there is broad consensus on the service areas on which the projected $1.8 million in annual revenues should be spent.
 These include police, fire prevention & protection, streets & street lights, parks & trees/landscaped areas, economic development & job creation, among other vital City services.

-At the town hall, Police Chief Tim Mattos, Fire Chief Mike O’Brien, Building & Public Works Director Tim McSorley, Recreation & Community Services Director Kris Lofthus – among others – will share how our critical City services are currently delivered.
-City staff will answer your questions, before you are asked to prepare a plan to allocate $1.8 million on the services that are the highest priority for you.
+At the town hall, Police Chief Tim Mattos, Fire Chief Mike O’Brien, Building & Public Works Director Tim McSorley, Recreation & Community Services Director Kris Lofthus – among others – answered questions regarding how services are currently delivered.

 The community has been a great partner as we’ve worked on strategies to address the need to enhance City services over the most recent budget cycles.
 Now, we need you to continue on this path that we began together so we can continue to move Suisun City forward.